Hook12aaa/personal_webpage/README.md

 ## 📄 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🤝 Contributing

-1. Fork the repository
-2. Create a feature branch
-3. Commit your changes
-4. Push to the branch
-5. Open a Pull Request

-## 🛟 Support

-For support, email [your-email@domain.com] or open an issue in the repository.

-## 🔮 Future Enhancements

-- [ ] Add blog section
-- [ ] Implement project filtering
-- [ ] Add dark/light theme toggle
-- [ ] Integrate CMS for content management
-- [ ] Add internationalization support

 ## 🙏 Acknowledgments